aosabook/500lines/functionalDB/chapter.md

        (if-not frst#  preds-vecs#
          (recur rst# `(conj ~preds-vecs# (pred-clause ~frst#))))))
 ````
-You may ask why the entire transformation process is using macros and not functions.
-This the result of a decision to simplify the query APIs by allowing users to enter the variable names as symbols and not as strings (e.g., allowing ?name and not requiring the user to enter "?name").
+You may ask why the entire transformation process uses macros and not functions.
+This is the result of a decision to simplify the query APIs by allowing users to enter the variable names as symbols and not as strings (e.g., allowing ?name and not requiring the user to enter "?name").
 Macros allow us to do it as they do not evaluate their arguments when they get called.

 #### Phase 2 - Making a plan